laurakond/Artly/README.md

 (By Laura Kondrataite)

-Are you looking for a place where to sell your art?
-Or perhaps you wish to purchase a piece of artwork from a local/independent artists?
+Are you looking for a place to sell your art?
+Or perhaps you wish to purchase a piece of artwork from local/independent artists?
 Then look no further!

-**Artly** is a product comparison site which promotes sharing most beloved artworks with like minded people.
-Whether you are looking to sell or buy a unique pieces of art, Artly promotes a is led by arts community who wishes to share and sell their artwork.
+**Artly** is a product comparison site which promotes sharing the most beloved artworks with like-minded people.
+Whether you are looking to sell or buy a unique piece of art, Artly promotes is led by the artist community who wish to share and sell their artwork.

-**Please note:** This repository covers the front-end Artly project development.which was created as part of a web development course with Code Institute.
+**Please note:** This repository covers the front-end Artly project development,which was created as part of a web development course with Code Institute.
 To see the back-end repository for this project click [here](https://github.com/laurakond/artly-api), and the deployed API [here](https://artly-api-a39d790259f4.herokuapp.com/).

 Live **Artly** site can be found [here](https://artly-a211b809ae81.herokuapp.com/).